John Whitmire: Texas House of Representatives (1973–1983)

-Texas Senate
+Texas Senate (1983–2023)

 In 1982, Senator Jack Ogg vacated his seat to pursue the Attorney General position.
 Whitmire captured the Senate District 15 seat, taking office in 1983.

 Whitmire won reelection to the state Senate in the general election held on November 6, 2018.
 With 152,728 votes (65.2 percent), he defeated the Republican candidate, Randy Orr, who polled 75,423 (32.2 percent).
-Another 6,266 votes (2.7 percent) went to the Libertarian choice, Gilberto "Gil" Velasquez, Jr.
+Another 6,266 votes (2.7 percent) went to the Libertarian choice, Gilberto "Gil" Velasquez Jr. He resigned effectively from the State Senate on December 31, 2023, after his election as Mayor of Houston.

+Whitmire served as the acting governor of Texas for a single day in 1993 as part of the "Governor for a Day" tradition.

 Criminal justice

-In 1993, Whitmire was appointed by Lieutenant Governor Bob Bullock as Chair of the Senate Criminal Justice Committee, where he oversaw reforms to the penal code and increased construction of prisons, to generally favorable reception.
-Whitmire remains the chair as of the Eighty-seventh Texas Legislature.
+In 1993, Whitmire was appointed by Lieutenant Governor Bob Bullock as Chair of the Senate Criminal Justice Committee, where he oversaw reforms to the penal code and increased construction of prisons, to a generally favorable reception.
+Whitmire remained the chair as of the eighty-seventh Texas Legislature.

 Freeing the Tulia 13

-Senator Whitmire passed legislation to free the Texans who were imprisoned as a result of the Tulia drug raid.
+Whitmire passed legislation to free the Texans who were imprisoned as a result of the Tulia drug raid.
 That incident resulted in the conviction of 38 Texans based on the testimony of one individual who has since been indicted and arrested for perjury.
 The legislation allowed the judge to release the prisoners on bond pending the decision of the Court of Criminal Appeals.
-On June 10, 2003, the Tulia defendants were freed on bond as provided for in Senator Whitmire's legislation.
+On June 10, 2003, the Tulia defendants were freed on bond as provided for in Whitmire's legislation.
 They were later pardoned by the Governor.

 End to special last meals

-Whitmire was angered by convicted murderer's Lawrence Russell Brewer refusal to eat the extensive last meal he ordered prior to his September 21, 2011, execution.
+Whitmire was angered by convicted murderer Lawrence Russell Brewer's refusal to eat the expensive last meal he ordered prior to his September 21, 2011, execution.
 Whitmire said that this was Brewer's attempt to "make a mockery out of the process."
 The senator contacted the Texas Department of Criminal Justice and asked the agency to end the practice of last meal requests or he would get the State Legislature to pass a bill doing so.
 The agency replied that last meal requests were accommodated "within reason" from food available in the prison kitchen, but it agreed to end the practice immediately at Whitmire's insistence.